ansys/pystk/doc/source/api/ansys/stk/core/vgt/CalculationToolCondition.rst

 CalculationToolCondition
 ========================

-.. py:class:: CalculationToolCondition
+.. py:class:: ansys.stk.core.vgt.CalculationToolCondition

-   Bases: py:obj:`~ICalculationToolCondition`, py:obj:`~IAnalysisWorkbenchComponent`
+   Bases: py:obj:`~ansys.stk.core.vgt.ICalculationToolCondition`, py:obj:`~ansys.stk.core.vgt.IAnalysisWorkbenchComponent`

    Condition returns a non-dimensional metric that is positive if satisfied, negative if not satisfied and 0 if on boundary; this provides computational methods needed for accurate detection of condition crossings.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: CalculationToolCondition

 Overview
 --------